zhengraymond2/automeeting/README.md

 # Notes:
 - does not work for zoom links.
-- if you punt a meeting AFTER the alarm has already opened the meeting, and you only punt it by a short time (<10 minutes), it will not reopen it again after 10 minutes.
+- if you punt a meeting AFTER the alarm has already opened the meeting, it may be missed

 # Installation
 `./run.sh`